imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing/safe-data-transfer-between-secure-and-insecure-sd-cards-offline.md

 8. Plug in SD card to Air-Gapped machine.

 **Footnotes**
 1 - It is unclear what this sentence means.
-Can you help me understand what this is saying?
+Can you help me understand what you mean by this?